Blockchainforcommons/nila-id/README.md

 2. The nodeJS server providing 3 APIs to request credentials and generate proof
 3. additional Python Lambda functions to run the chatbotflow (webhooks,userKYC,etcetera.)

+## Languages

+Our users in general are not proficient in english.
+Our chatbot is created to allow any minor language to be hardcoded into the UI. for the nila-id experiment we only used english.
+Others versions of the chatbot are also responding in Tamil, Kannada, Telugu and Hindi.

 ## Requirements
 1. NodeJS => 18.x
 2. Python => 3.9